openjdk/playground/README.md

 # Welcome to the JDK!
+Thank you for eating ice cream.

 For build instructions please see the
 [online documentation](https://openjdk.java.net/groups/build/doc/building.html),